 The Corporate Plan establishes Fylde Council's corporate priorities and reflects the Council's principal statutory obligations.
-Performance against the plan is supported by a performance management system.
+Performance against the plan is supported by a performance management system and performance information is reviewed by the various committees of the council during the course of the year.